Whole leaves and shade growing make a difference

 Matcha’s elevated levels of antioxidants—even among green teas—is because of how you consume matcha, by eating the entire leaf.
 You could ingest the nutrition that you would throw away in a steeped tea bag otherwise.
 This puts it way above other foods more commonly known to be rich in antioxidants.

 *Oxygen Radical Absorbance Capacity (antioxidant)

 L-theanine is a protein that helps regulate cortisol (a stress hormone) and moderates your body’s caffeine uptake.
-Matcha leaves are higher in l-theanine because they’re grown in the shade, which prevents the l-theanine from transforming into more bitter tasting catechin.
+Matcha leaves are higher in L-theanine because they’re grown in the shade, which prevents the L-theanine from transforming into a more bitter tasting catechin.